MicrosoftDocs/memdocs/memdocs/intune/user-help/remove-your-device-cpwebsite.md

 ms.custom: intune-enduser
 ms.collection:
 ---
 # Remove your device from the Company Portal

+*Applies to*
+* *Android*
+* *iOS/iPadOS*
+* *macOS*
+* *Windows 10/11*

-Unenroll and remove devices you no longer need for work or that you no longer have access to.
-You can remotely unenroll devices by using the Company Portal website.
+Remotely unenroll and remove personal devices from Microsoft Intune using the Company Portal website.
 Once you remove a device, it disappears from the Company Portal website and apps.
-The device may lose its access to protected work data, such as files, apps, and email.
+The device may lose access to protected work data, such as files, apps, and email.

-To remotely remove a device:

 1. On any device, sign in to the [Company Portal website](https://portal.manage.microsoft.com) with your work or school account.
 2. Select the menu > **Devices**.